ibm-cloud-docs/cis/fields-and-expressions.md

 |not|!|See Boolean comparison|
 |bitwise_and|&|Compare bit field value|

-Currently the CIS UI **Visual Expression Builder** only supports English operators.
+Currently the CIS UI Visual Expression Builder only supports English operators.
 {: note}

-An expression may contain a mix of English and C-like operators.
+An expression might contain a mix of English and C-like operators.
 For example, `ip.src eq 93.184.216.34` is equivalent to `ip.src == 93.184.216.34`.

 Certain comparison operators apply to specific fields based on type.
 The following matrix provides examples of which operators are available for various field types: